 • Timely furnish a correct Form W-2 to the employee.

-For more information on penalties for untimely or incorrect Forms W-2 or 8027, see Pub.
-1239 and the General Instructions for Forms W-2 and W-3.
+For more information on penalties for untimely or incorrect Forms W-2 or 8027, see the penalties sections in the General Instructions for Forms W-2 and W-3, and the General Instructions for Certain Information Returns.

 Gross Receipts